Cairath/ONI-Mods/README.md

 * **Drywall Not Entombed** (DrywallNotEntombed.dll)

   No more 'Entombed (160)'!
-Drywalls no longed are considered entombed.
+Drywalls and facility windows no longed are considered entombed.

 * **Drywall Hides Pipes** (DrywallHidesPipes.dll)